Luna-Klatzer/docs_openhiven.py/source/intro/quick_start.rst

         client.run()

-    In this case the event listener :class:`on_ready` is also defined, which will be called when the Bot is ready for use and all data was received.
-Similar to :class:`on_ready`, :class:`on_init` is also available which will be called when the connection to Hiven was established.
+    In this case, the event listener :class:`on_ready` is also defined, which will be called when the Bot is ready for use, and all data was received.
+Like class:`on_ready`, :class:`on_init` is also available, which will be called when the HivenClient established the connection to Hiven.

     .. note::

         :class:`on_init` only means the init event from Hiven was received but no data is initialized.
-As such it cannot be used to interact with Hiven yet but execute startup methods that should as soon as possible be executed and available for use.
+Therefore it should not be used for interaction with the Hiven API!